kerstin-w/innski/TESTING.md

 ## <a name="unresolved">Unresolved</a>

 ---

+### Page Speed
+The Lighthouse score for "Performance" on mobile is not satisfying.
+Since the page uses several images, which were also obtained in rather high quality, this made the page quite slow.
+Compressing the images did not bring the desired success.
+I converted all pictures to .webp and I resized the images from the gallery at the advice of my mentor, since they do not have to be displayed in the highest quality due to their smaller size.
+Still, the performance is low.

 ### Parallax Scroll on mobile:
 Unfortunately, the Parallax Effect is not yet well supported on mobile and the [W3C](https://www.w3schools.com/howto/howto_css_parallax.asp) solution turned out to be less than ideal when tested on an iPhone device.
 However, I have already found good approaches for the future.
 For example [here](https://stackoverflow.com/questions/57219561/background-attachment-fixed-in-firefox-or-edge-versus-chrome/).